 • Save

-Bugs: Several sources have confirmed that autumn may be preferable to summer in Prince Albert National Park.
+Bugs: Autumn may be preferable to summer in Prince Albert National Park.
 Why’s that?
-One word.
-Mosquitoes….
-If you decide to visit in the summer months, bring a bug jacket and mosquito repellent along.
+One word… mosquitoes!
+If you decide to visit in the summer, bring a bug jacket and bug repellent along.
 We saw very few bugs during our September visit.
-The weather was perfect and the bugs were few!
+The weather was perfect, the bugs were few!

-Paddling: While Grey Owl makes a great backpacking trail, it’s also possible to reach these campsites from the water.
-If you’re a paddler, pack your canoe or kayak and head up the east side of Kingsmere lake for some great camping.
-Parks Canada recommends 3 hours (on a calm day) to paddle to Northend Campground.
-You could even portage 600 metres to Ajawaan Lake to complete the journey to Grey Owl’s Cabin.
+Paddling: While Grey Owl makes a great beginner backpacking route, it’s also possible to reach these campsites from the water.
+If you’re a paddler, pack your canoe or kayak and head up the east side of Kingsmere Lake for some great camping.
+Parks Canada recommends 3 hours (on a calm day) to paddle from the boat launch to Northend Campground.
+You could even portage 600 metres to Ajawaan Lake to visit Grey Owl’s Cabin.

-Leave No Trace: Remember to pack out all your garbage and leave no trace on the trail.
-Outhouses can be used for gray water disposal.
+Leave No Trace: Remember to pack out all your garbage and leave no trace.
 And please, always pick up after your pet.
-I recommend bringing a smell-proof bag to pack out the poo.
+Bring a smell-proof bag to pack out dog poo.

-Safety: As always, it’s important to come prepared with the right gear.
-In the shoulder season, bring multiple layers, including an insulated jacket for the cooler evenings (I use this one).
-Also, black bears frequent the trail; we saw a big pile of fresh scat.
+Safety: It’s always important to come prepared with the right gear.
+In the shoulder season, bring multiple layers, including an insulated jacket for the cooler evenings.
+Also, black bears frequent this trail; we saw a big pile of fresh scat.
 Bring bear spray and know how to use it.

 • Save